 The cost generally includes the following

-So if you are sending 100 purchase orders a month, that is an average cost of $6,000 per month.
+So if you send 100 purchase orders a month, that is an average cost of $6,000.

-For example, if you are paying invoices on receipt, you could ask for payment terms like Net 30 or Net 60 and reduce the cash flow needed at any given point in time.
+For example, if you are paying invoices on receipt, you could ask for payment terms like Net 30 or Net 60 and reduce the cash flow needed at any time.